zclhjw/textgan-for-spanish/README.md

 # textgan-for-spanish
 This is a textgan for generating spanish by pythorch.
 The corpus is crawled by LinguaBooster, and selected 50000 sentences.
-The project has some problems on windows and worked on linux well.
+The project has some problems on windows but worked on linux well.
 I used two gan model which are seqgan and realgan.

 SeqGAN - SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient